UAB vs. UTEP NCAA Football Odds, Plays and Insights | November 26, 2021

 UTEP Stats and Trends

-- This season, the Miners are winless against the spread when entering a game as an underdog of 13.5 points or more.

-- UTEP's games this season have hit the over five times in 10 opportunities (50%).
+- UTEP's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).

-- When UTEP records more than 22.6 points, it is 5-1 against the spread and 5-2 overall.
+- UTEP is 5-1 against the spread and 5-2 overall in games when it records more than 22.6 points.

-- UTEP is 7-3 against the spread and 7-4 overall when the team amasses more than 326.2 yards.
+- UTEP is 7-3 against the spread and 7-4 overall when the team churns out more than 326.2 yards.

-- The Miners have turned the ball over three more times (19 total) than the Blazers have forced a turnover (16) this season.
+- This season the Miners have turned the ball over 19 times, three more than the Blazers' takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.